Hand-picked guests gather in Hong Kong to see rare pink diamonds

 "It's extraordinarily hard to put a price on (Fancy Reds) and, frankly, the imagination is the limit," said Davies.

-To develop this aspect of the Chinese market, Rio Tinto has partnered with Chow Tai Fook Jewellery Group Ltd (1929.HK), which has made Rio Tinto's jewellery and gems available in 1,000 of its stores across the greater China region.
+To develop this aspect of the Chinese market, Rio Tinto has partnered with Chow Tai Fook Jewellery Group Ltd, which has made Rio Tinto's jewelry and gems available in 1,000 of its stores across the greater China region.

 The flagship Australian Colors collection, which launched at the World Expo in Shanghai in 2010, has generated double-digit year-on-year growth for Rio Tinto.